 Happy Labor Day!
 I hope you are all having a fun and safe holiday weekend.
 Did you get a chance to work out in your garden?
 I didn’t, mostly because I don’t have a garden this year…but my neighbors did some work in their garden, and I got to reap some of their hard work rewards.

 They brought me over three large zucchinis and a bunch of tomatoes.
 I have the best neighbors ever!
 I love getting fresh produce – you can’t beat a garden tomato, they are so dang tasty.
 The zucchini also gave me a chance to do some experimenting in the kitchen, which is super fun for me (I know I am weird).

-I was thinking I wanted to make something savory with my zucchini since I don’t eat very many sweets.
-Which is exactly what these baked zucchini fritters are…a savory fritter made with simple, wholesome ingredients, and they are oh-so-good!
-It really is a great recipe for a snack or a way to sneak more veggies in to your diet or your child’s diet.
+I was thinking I wanted to make something savory with my zucchini since I don't eat very many sweets.
+Which is exactly what these fritters are…a savory fritter made with simple, wholesome ingredients, and they are oh-so-good!
+It really is a great recipe for a snack or a way to sneak more veggies into your diet or your child's diet.

 They were so yummy in fact, that I ate some of the leftovers cold.
 I was a little bit snacky one afternoon, so I looked in the refrigerator, saw the fritters and heard them calling my name, and I had to partake immediately – as in while I was standing in the doorway of the fridge.

 I'm trying not to snack lately, but they were calling my name, and they tasted so good, even when they were cold.
 Plus they are jam-packed with shredded zucchini, so I figured it was better than eating handfuls of dark chocolate chips while browsing through the cupboards to find something to satisfy my snacking needs – not that I have ever done that :).